ProjectPythia/pythia-foundations/foundations/github/github-cloning-forking.md

 1. You wish to download, build, and install the latest version of a software package.
 1. You would like to experiment with a repository on your local computer, but do not desire to maintain a separate copy of it (termed a _fork_, to be covered later in this lesson) on your GitHub account.
-1. You have previously _forked_ a repository to your own GitHub account, and now wish to make changes to it for possible incorporation into the original repo, via a _Pull Request_.
+1. You have previously _forked_ a repository to your own GitHub account, and now wish to make changes to it for possible incorporation into the original repo, via a _pull request_.

 Let's consider the 2nd scenario.
 Say you wish to copy a GitHub repository to a computer you have access to (which could be your own computer, or one you have access to at work or school).